carltheperson/Safe-Secrets/README.md

 # 🔒 Safe Secrets

-**Personal note** _I will use this project to learn my self container orchestration trough Kubernetes.
-I will also use it to learn other skills concerning robust full-stack applications._
+**Personal note** _I used this project to learn my self container orchestration trough Kubernetes.
+I also used it to learn other skills concerning robust full-stack applications._

-The application will let you save your secrets safely by encrypting them.
+The application lets you save your secrets safely by encrypting them.
 Below is an owerview of how it works.

 Here is the flow of the application: